The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 English, Marathi

-Purushottam Nagarkar is a Hand Surgeon and a Plastic Surgeon in Frisco, Texas.
+Purushottam Nagarkar is a Hand Surgeon and a Plastic Surgeon practicing medicine in Frisco, Texas.
 Dr. Nagarkar is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Breast Enlargement In Males, Dupuytren Contracture, Keloids, and Rhizarthrosis.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Breast Enlargement In Males, Dupuytren Contracture, Keloids, and Rhizarthrosis.

 Experienced in Preaxial Polydactyly Type 1